Federated Learning in Non-IID Settings Aided by Differentially Private Synthetic Data: Differentially Private Mean Sharing

-The training of FedDPMS is organized in the following two stages.
+As stated in Section~\ref{trainingphases}, the training of FedDPMS is organized in two stages.
 I. {\it Preliminary training.} Each client locally trains a VAE and sends the parameters of the resulting encoder and classifier to the server; the server aggregates the received information and shares the resulting global model (encoder and classifier) with the clients (except in the last round of training, please see Section~\ref{Preliminary}).
 II. {\it Secondary training.} There are four steps in each round $t$ of the secondary training.
-(1) Client matching: The server is given partial information about the selected clients' data distributions (i.e., indices of the most and the least abundant classes) but has no access to raw data which remains private; based on the received information, for each client the server identifies potentially the most informative latent representation statistics (specifically, the most informative means of latent representations); (2) Data synthesis: The server communicates (noisy) means of latent representations and the global decoder to the clients in need of certain data classes; using the global decoder and the information received from the server, these clients synthesize samples of locally missing or underrepresented classes and incorporate the synthesized samples into the original local datasets.
-(3) Model training: the selected clients locally train encoders and classifiers using augmented datasets; the updated models are collected and aggregated by the server.
-(4) DPMS: The selected clients who prior to the current training round have not shared latent representation information upload the indices of their top-$n$ most abundant classes and differentially private means of latent data representation to the server.
-The method outlined in this section is formalized as Algorithm~\ref{alg:Framwork}.
-In the next two subsections, we provide more details about the preliminary and secondary training.
+(1) \textbf{Client matching}: The server is given partial information about the selected clients' data distributions (i.e., indices of the most and the least abundant classes) but has no access to raw data which remains private; based on the received information, for each client the server identifies the most informative latent representation statistics (specifically, the most informative means of latent representations); (2) \textbf{Data synthesis}: The server communicates (noisy) means of latent representations and the global decoder to the clients in need of certain data classes; using the global decoder and the information received from the server, these clients synthesize samples of locally missing or underrepresented classes and incorporate the synthesized samples into their local datasets.
+(3) \textbf{Model training}: the selected clients locally train encoders and classifiers using augmented datasets; the updated models are collected and aggregated by the server.
+(4) \textbf{DPMS}: The selected clients who prior to the current training round have not shared latent representation information upload the indices of their top-$n$ most abundant classes and differentially-private means of latent data representation to the server.
+The training procedure outlined in this section is formalized as Algorithm~\ref{alg:Framwork}.
+In the next two subsections, we provide further informative details of the preliminary and secondary training.

-\subsection{Preliminary training}
+\subsubsection{Preliminary training}